umbraco/UmbracoDocs/Implementation/Integration-Testing/index.md

 # Integration Testing Umbraco

-These examples are for Umbraco 10 and they rely on [NUnit](https://nunit.org/) and [Umbraco.Cms.Tests.Integration](https://github.com/umbraco/Umbraco-CMS/tree/v10/contrib/tests/Umbraco.Tests.Integration).
+These examples are for Umbraco 10.
+They rely on [NUnit](https://nunit.org/) and [Umbraco.Cms.Tests.Integration](https://github.com/umbraco/Umbraco-CMS/tree/v10/contrib/tests/Umbraco.Tests.Integration).
 Beware that the Nuget package has an issue which was fixed with v10.3.1 of the package.
 So it is recommended to use tis version.

 ## Getting started